Community

 Use a cleaner recommended for the material your couches and chairs are made from.
 Many leather-type surfaces can handle disinfecting wipes, but check the label on your furniture.
 Spraying them with a product like Lysol may also be an option.

 Following these measures won’t just make your home shine.
-It will help keep the virus from spreading inside your home.
+Disinfecting your home will keep the virus from spreading and help your loved ones stay safe.